sbulav/rancher-k101/README.md

   Monitoring section under tools at either the Cluster or Project level contexts and enabling first at the desired context
 * Which of the following is NOT one of the log destinations?: InfluxDB

+### 4.4.
+Configuring Namespaces and Namespace Groups

+* A Project can have more than one namespace.: True
+* Which CNI supports project level isolation?: Canal
+* Resources in different namespaces in the same Project cannot use the same name.: False
+* Which of the following can only be assigned to a namespace?: Service discovery records
+* Rancher recommends assigning Pod Security Policies to Projects.: False
+* What is a resource quota for?:  Controlling the amount of resources a Project can use
+* Why would you set a default resource limit on a Project?:  To set a limit on workloads that dont set one in their configuration

 ## Install Rancher as container